 - (b) Specialty qualifications.
 At least 14 days before recycling, submit the name, qualifications, and references of a competent person with extensive recycling experience to be responsible for the recycling operations.
 This individual's responsibilities are identified in Subsection 416.07(c). - (c) Sequence of operations.
 At least 14 days before recycling, submit the proposed equipment, manpower, and sequence of operations. - 416.04 Surface Preparation.
-Prepare the surface according to Subsection 303.07(c).
+Clean the existing surface of all loose material, dirt, or other deleterious substances by approved methods.
 Clear, grub, and remove all vegetation and debris within 0.5 meter of the pavement to be recycled. - 416.05 Weather Limitations.
-See Subsection 406.06. - 416.06 Pavement Milling.
-Use equipment that is: - (a) Self-propelled - (b) Equipped with automatic depth controls - (c) Capable of maintaining the required cutting depth - (d) Capable of milling to the required depth in a single pass, half the existing pavement width or one lane width, whichever is greater - (e) Capable of screening and crushing material
+Place the emulsified asphalt pavement on a dry, unfrozen surface only when the air temperature in the shade is above 10 °C and the pavement surface temperature is above 4 °C.